 This object includes our plant and transportation liability insurances as well as student accident insurance for students that participate in sports and go on school-sponsored field trips.
 The renewal for plant and transportation liability insurance is handled by the town.
 Costs attributed to this object are impacted whenever there are changes in liability limits as defined by the town as well as adjusted based upon prior year claim experience.

-Plant and Transportation Insurance - \$4,060 Increase due to CIRMA expense for Plant and Transportation insurance based on 2016-2017 expenditures and a guaranteed maximum 3% annual increase, net of corresponding reduction in Region 19 cost share.
+Plant and Transportation Insurance - (\$921) Decrease due to CIRMA expense for Plant and Transportation insurance has been paid for the year, this figure is net of corresponding reduction in Region 19 cost share.